Bermuda: Paradise Is Closer Than You Think

 Mark Twain once said, “You can go to heaven if you want.
 I’d rather stay in Bermuda.”
 Upon arrival on Bermuda, it’s easy to see why.
-Although it’s only 21 miles long and 1.75 miles at its widest point, the island paradise boasts nearly 75 miles of impeccable coastline surrounded by sparkling turquoise waters.
-The sophisticated British overseas territory, with art galleries, craft markets, and historic fortresses, is as rich in culture as it is in natural beauty—with a whole lot of pink.
+Although only 21 miles long and 1.75 miles at its widest point, the island paradise boasts nearly 75 miles of impeccable coastline surrounded by sparkling turquoise waters.
+The sophisticated British territory, with art galleries, craft markets, and historic fortresses, is as rich in culture as it is in natural beauty—with a whole lot of pink.

 In 1809, the British Navy purchased 200 acres of land to build the Royal Naval Dockyard, which was to be its largest naval facility outside of Britain.
 Today, it is one of Bermuda’s most visited sites.
-Maritime Lane runs around the far end of the dockyard, which is where you’ll find an array of local artisans and exhibitions.
+Maritime Lane runs around the far end of the dockyard, which is where to find an array of local artisans and exhibitions.
 Bermuda’s signature arts and crafts are referred to as Bermudiana, which consists of everything from handcrafted jewelry and cedarwood trinkets to miniature ceramic cottages and polished sharks’ teeth set in 14-karat gold.

 Visit the Bermuda Arts Centre, Bermuda Clayworks, Dockyard Glassworks, Bermuda Rum Cake Company, and Bermuda Craft Market to watch local artisans hard at work perfecting their crafts.
 Soothing watercolor paintings that re-create the bountiful natural surroundings of land and sea are also extremely popular.
 Other souvenir favorites include Bermuda’s own Black Seal Rum and, of course, Bermuda shorts.